Skip to Main Content

 • Trends in Medical Staff governance and oversight

-• Drafting tips and sample language for hospitals
+• Drafting tips and sample language for medical staff governing documents

 12. Fundamentals of Behavioral Health (not repeated)

 This presentation will focus upon the core requirements for health care organizations to qualify for tax exemption under Code Section 501(c)(3), including the mandate to be operated for charitable purposes and the prohibitions against private inurement, substantial lobbying, and political campaigning.
-The discussion also will cover such related issues as:
+We also will cover such adjacent issues as:

 • Distinguishing between public charities and private foundations